About

 What the movement is

-The Civic Reset Project is a long-horizon civic movement focused on doctrine, citizenship literacy and the renewal of the institutions that shape ordinary life — homes, communities, town unions, schools, faith groups, professional associations and the diaspora.
+Civic Reset Project is a long-horizon civic movement focused on doctrine, citizenship literacy and the renewal of the institutions that shape ordinary life, including homes, communities, town unions, schools, faith groups, professional associations and the diaspora.

 It begins with the conviction that politics alone cannot save a society whose foundation has cracked.
 A country that no longer honours honest work, that confuses partisanship with patriotism and noise with leadership, cannot be rescued by a single election.
 The reset has to begin underneath the politics.